 I’m already working on the second novel in the Jackdaw series, The Society Witchdoctor.
 Without giving too much away, it starts as Jackdaw does, with a spectacular action set piece that leads d’Orr into a dark and deadly game of cat-and-mouse with an adversary whose powers seem greater than d’Orr’s at every turn and whose evil ambitions reach high into Edwardian society.

-Combined sales of Jackdaw have just passed 600, which makes me think that the effort of writing it was not wasted.
+Combined sales of Jackdaw are approaching 1,000, which makes me think that the effort of writing it was not wasted.
 Here are some of the reviews that kind readers have left on the publication websites: